dennismstfc/FAU-MADE-project/README.md

 ## Project Description <a name="project-description"></a>
 This project investigates the correlation between temperature increase and energy consumption in European countries.
 It follows a pipeline that includes data extraction, cleaning, transformation, and integration.
 A detailed description of the data origin preprocessing and preprocessing can be found in `project/data-report.pdf`.
 The final data is saved into `data/final_data.csv`.
 An analysis is then performed on the final data to answer the research question in `project/analysis-report.pdf`.
 The results of the analysis are saved into `plots/`.

+In this project, unit tests have been implemented to verify the correctness of the data pipeline.
+These tests ensure that the pipeline produces the expected output.
+Additionally, GitHub Actions have been set up to automatically trigger these unit tests whenever changes are pushed to the repository.

 ## Datasets <a name="datasets"></a>
 The project combines two datasets to analyze the trends and patterns:
 1. **Climate Change Indicators**: Measures temperature change relative to a baseline climatology corresponding